trufflesuite/ganache/docs/README.md

 ## Getting set up

- * Use node v10.7.0 (or whatever the lowest engine is in the root package.json)
+ * Use Node.js v10.7.0, this is the earliest version we support.
+   * Why v10.7.0?
+Because this is the first version that supports with BitInt literals (the `n` in `100n`).
  * `git clone git@github.com:trufflesuite/ganache-core.git`
  * `cd ganache-core`
  * `npm install`